 Anxiety disorders involve irrational thoughts and feelings about the possibility of a future event.
 A person who is anxious will be putting his or her mental and emotional energy into trying to avoid supposed or imagined negative events that have yet to occur.
 Your CBT therapist will work with you to uncover the types of events that lead up to your anxiety behaviors and will assist you with bringing your fears more in line with the reality of what is happening in the present time.

 CBT for Borderline Personality Disorder

 Clients who are diagnosed with Borderline Personality Disorder can also have symptoms associated with depression and anxiety.
 The core of this disorder involves a person’s inability to properly regulate the self and properly interact with others.
-This inability is often rooted in the experiences that a diagnosed person had in childhood.
-The dysfunctional behaviors are tied to irrational beliefs about the world and the self that have been kept for longer than necessary, and a CBT therapist can assist you in getting rid of the old techniques by substituting them with new ones.
+This inability rooted in the experiences that a diagnosed person had in childhood.
+The dysfunctional behaviors come from irrational beliefs about the world and the self kept longer than necessary, and a CBT therapist can assist you in getting rid of the old techniques by substituting them with new ones.

 CBT for Schizophrenia

 Those suffering from Schizophrenia and other psychoses tend to have very complex thought structures involved in their delusions, which makes the thought-based nature of CBT very applicable.
 A trained CBT therapist will explore the underlying, irrational, beliefs that contribute to a client’s unique interpretation of the world, and will encourage him or her to develop cognitions which are more firmly grounded in reality.

 How Does Online Cognitive Behavioral Work?